ceramicskate0/SWELF/README.md

 ## Summary:

 Having the to many log issue?!!
 Or maybe just cant find what you want from a log forwarder?
-Maybe they are just to complicated and you want something simple?
+Want to quickly get the logs you want from local evtx files?
+Maybe the other log forwarders are just to complicated and you want something simple that can do it all?
-This might help you, you tell it the log source and/or the event ID and/or the key words and/or the number of chars in log and/or the length of the commandline, and/or the length of the log itself and the SWELF app will send just that log to your Log Collection location from a windows machine.
+SWELF might help you.
+You tell it the log source and/or the event ID and/or the key words and/or the number of chars in log and/or the length of the commandline, and/or the length of the log itself and the SWELF app will send just that log to your Log Collection location from a windows machine.
 Also an interesting case has come up recently, that red team could use this to help simulate a SIEM on a VM testing endpoint. :)

 ## SWELF Design (After Central Configuration is Pushed)
 ![swelf design](https://user-images.githubusercontent.com/6934294/41071314-a6c5be2e-69bc-11e8-803a-03fcebab5981.PNG)